Learning Modality-Aware Representations: Adaptive Group-wise Interaction Network for Multimodal MRI Synthesis: Introduction

 \section{Introduction}

-Multimodal medical data plays an important role in modern clinical diagnosis and treatment by providing diverse, complementary information about organs and tissues, aiming at enhancing both accuracy and confidence in clinical decision-making.
+\IEEEPARstart{M}{ultimoda} medical data plays an important role in modern clinical diagnosis and treatment by providing diverse, complementary information about organs and tissues, aiming at enhancing both accuracy and confidence in clinical decision-making.
 For example, the MRI T1 modality is usually used to indicate human anatomies and the T2 modality can highlight soft tissues.
 However, factors such as patient non-compliance during scanning, extended scanning times, and the degradation of individual modality hinder the broader adoption of multimodal imaging~\cite{Problem2015,Artifacts2015}.
-As a result, it is highly desirable to synthesize missing modalities from a limited number of available multimodal data~\cite{synthesizing2013,AdversarialSynthesis}.
+As a result, it is highly desirable to synthesize missing modalities from a limited number of available multimodal data~\cite{synthesizing2013,AdversarialSynthesis,codebrain,MMT}.

-Similar to the image translation task, multimodal medical image synthesis usually requires capturing the interrelationships between modalities, integrating fine-grained features across modalities, and establishing mappings from multiple inputs to a single output.
-Since multimodal image synthesis leverages information from multiple input modalities, it reduces the complexity of network mapping and enhances the reliability of the synthesis compared to the natural image-to-image translation.
-However, in clinical scenarios, multimodal images are often misaligned due to factors such as motion artifacts, necessitating alignment through iterative optimization or learnable registration methods, leading to accumulated registration errors.
+Similar to image translation tasks, multimodal medical image synthesis typically necessitates modeling the interrelationships between modalities, integrating fine-grained cross-modal features, and learning mappings from multiple input modalities to a single target modality.
+By leveraging complementary information across modalities, multimodal synthesis generally reduces the complexity of network learning and improves the reliability of the generated outputs compared to natural image-to-image translation.
+However, in clinical practice, even after registration, multiple MRI modalities often exhibit imperfect alignment in terms of both features and semantic structures.
+This challenge is further exacerbated in multi-acquisition multimodal datasets, where no absolute ground truth exists for fully aligned cross-modal representations.